rmoj/ShARPR/readme.md

 # ShARPR

-A financial data tracking and analytics app focusing on cryptocurrecnies.
+A cryptocurency tracking and analytics app.